tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 *Unfortunately, it was necessary to duplicate the $PATH and $GOPATH environment variables in the .emacs file, so that the GUI Emacs app can see it.
 If you know of a better way, please leave a comment.*

-**NOTE** you will need to modify the snippet below to reflect the $PATH and $GOPATH variables, don't just blindly copy and paste these.
+**NOTE**: you will need to modify the snippet below to reflect the $PATH and $GOPATH variables, don't just blindly copy and paste these.

 * Add your $PATH and $GOPATH to your ~/.emacs